marnixkoops/hyperscale/README.md

 When the number of items is large, scoring and ranking all combinations is computationally expensive. `hyperscale` implements Approximate Nearest Neighbors (ANN) algorithms in high-dimensional space for fast (embedding) vector similarity search and maximum inner-product search (recommendation).
 This method is computationally efficient and able to produce microsecond response-times across millions of items.

 `hyperscale` can be used in combination with any (embedding) vector-based model.
 It is easy to scale up recommendation or vector similarity search after training a model without extra engineering complexity.
-Vector models are widely used in NLP, computer vision and other fields. `hyperscale` can also be used to quickly find the most similar content embeddings learned by a Neural Network.
+Vector models are widely used in NLP, recommender systems, computer vision and other fields. `hyperscale` can also be used to quickly find the most similar content embeddings learned by a Neural Network.
 Simply extract the vectors and feed them to `hyperscale` to handle recommendaton or similarity search.
 Some example code snippets for popular libraries are listed below.

 ## 🪄 Install